Alejandroq12/pocket-guardian/PROJECT_JOURNAL.md

 This approach not only secures the application by enforcing authorization checks but also enhances the user experience by providing clear feedback in case of access restrictions.

-Now, it is time to generate controllers:
+Now, it was time to generate the necessary controllers for my application.
+This step is crucial for defining the actions and views associated with each model:

 ```bash
 rails generate controller Users show new edit update
 ```